frenck/spook/documentation/conditions.md

 ## Run allowance left

-Passes while this automation or script has run fewer than a given number of times within a given period.
+Passes while this automation has run fewer than a given number of times within a given period.
 The counterpart to Cooldown: that one spaces runs out, this one caps them. _#quota_ _#ratelimit_

 `spook.quota`, [documentation](other-features#run-allowance-left) 📚